-In addition to the above adjustments of the paralleling equipment, the entire tap changer control should be carefully checked and adjusted, according to the instructions furnished with the tap changer.
+In addition to the above adjustments of the paralleling equipment, the entire tap changer control should be carefully checked and adjusted; according to the instructions furnished with the tap changer.
 It is especially important that the brake be properly adjusted to center the tap changer on position and that the motor control relays or starters be free of any sticking or sluggishness.

 After the initial adjustment has been made, the only maintenance required is occasionally blowing accumulated dust from the relays and paralleling switch, also occasionally inspecting the relays, paralleling switch, and cam operated switch contacts.
 (The cam operated switch contacts on UR tap changers should be inspected each time the tap changer house is opened for inspection of the main contacts.
 On all other tap changers, the cam operated switches are accessible through hinged doors and can be inspected whenever convenient).
-An occasional drop of light machine oil on the roller shaft of each cam follower is rec-
+An occasional drop of light machine oil on the roller shaft of each cam follower is recommended, but excessive oiling should be avoided to prevent collecting dirt and grit.